JOIN OUR CREW FOR AN UNFORGETTABLE EXPERIENCE

 The Balearic Basin is home to a rich variety of underwater and avian species.
 During your time on board, you will learn all about these animals and if you keep a sharp eye, you will be able to spot them.
 Some examples of the species we might encounter are bottlenose dolphins, pilot whales, sperm whales, cormorants, sea turtles and Risso’s dolphins, among others!
 Some of the activities we might carry out include the tagging of Carretta carretta, the loggerhead sea turtle.
 We will also be on the lookout for beautiful Balearic shearwaters and other amazing sea birds.
 Starting this summer, we will also be performing manta trawls, measuring the amount of microplastic particles in the sea.

 I’m a university student.
 Can I get credits?

 Yes.
 Contact us to find out more about our student program and discounts.

 We offer a discount for volunteers who would like to stay for two weeks.
 We also offer discounts and intern opportunities for students.

 Scroll down to our Survey Dates to find out about dates and see how many places are left.
 Contact us and we will send you a password to book your spot directly online.

 Where does my money go towards?

-The money will cover your food and room on-board and a week of sailing.
-Below is a chart that breaks down how we use the money to cover the survey costs.
+Your contribution will cover your food and room on-board and a week of sailing.
+Below is a chart that breaks down how we use each share to cover the survey costs.
 All our surveys contribute to the conservation and protection of biodiversity in the Mediterranean.